gutocarvalho/puppet-puppetagent/README.md

     ip fqdn alias puppet

-## 5. Requirements
+### Requirements

 - Puppet >= 4.10
 - Hiera >= 5

 Unfortunately I intent to use Hiera v5 from start, so, yes, Hiera v3 is not compatible with this module.

-#### 5.1 Hiera 5
+#### Upgrade your Puppet Agent

-Upgrade your /etc/puppetlabs/puppet/hiera.yaml to Hiera v5, see the example bellow:
+Upgrade your puppet agent to >= 4.10, this is necessary to use Hiera v5 features.

+RedHat Family

+    # yum install puppet-agent

+Debian Family

+    # apt-get update
+    # apt-get install puppet-agent

+You need the PC1 repo configured to install puppet-agent.

+#### Upgrade your Hiera config

+You need to upgrade your hiera config, even with Puppet >= 4.10.

+    /etc/puppetlabs/puppet/hiera.yaml

+See the example bellow and upgrade your hiera config.

 ```
 version: 5